 The funding and support available will differ for each faculty and department.
 Please connect with your academic unit to see what funding opportunities are available for your Global Classroom project.

-The call for GC proposals is now open.
-Early applications due July 30, 2021.
-For details on how to apply, please visit the Global Classroom Funding Initiative section.
+For details on funding opportunities, please visit the Global Classroom Funding Initiative section.

 Do I need a partnership agreement for a Global Classroom?
 How can I establish one?